taostat/taostats-docs/docs/Bittensor/tokenomics/index.md

 ---
 title: Tokenomics
 excerpt: >-
-  Lean how tao and alpha tokens are emitted and distributed to participants on Bittensor.
+  Learn how tao and alpha tokens are emitted and distributed to participants on Bittensor.
 deprecated: false
 hidden: false